Diary of a Wimpy Kid: Old School: Plot

-After arriving at the farm, Greg hears rumors about a deranged farmer named Silas Scratch who still wanders around the area.
-The kids struggle to adapt to their uncomfortable cabins, with one named Julian eating part of his deodorant stick to become sick as an excuse to leave, causing the chaperones to confiscate all their deodorant so they do not try to eat it.
-Greg and his cabinmates decide to raid other cabins for deodorant.
+After arriving at the farm, Greg is placed into a team of "leftover" kids, including Rowley.
+They do lots of work and games including one that causes the tooth of a kid named Gareth to sink into Rowley's forehead, causing the latter to leave.
+Greg hears rumors about a deranged farmer named Silas Scratch (the country kicked the farmer out his land to set up the school, so he ate slugs and berries and grew long fingernails) who still wanders around the area.
+The kids struggle to adapt to their uncomfortable cabins, with one named Julian Trimble eating part of his deodorant stick to become sick as an excuse to leave.
+This caused the chaperones to confiscate all their deodorant so they do not try to eat it, just in time for Rowley to come back.

+Greg and his cabin-mates decide to raid other cabins for deodorant as their cabin smells pungent and bad due to dirty clothes and socks lying everywhere and sweat.
 They steal one of the teachers' bags, and after they are caught, Frank, Greg's dad is called as an emergency chaperone.
 While gathering firewood for the final night of camp, which is spent outside, Greg comes across an old shack that he thinks Silas Scratch lives in.
 It turns out to be a clean maintenance shed.

 Greg encounters his dad, who explains that he invented the rumor about Silas Scratch to prevent people from coming in the shack, which he had used as shelter himself.
 Frank sneaks everybody into the cabin to sleep.
 Greg figures that he might be stuck chaperoning at the farm when he is older, and he will want to use the shack as well, so he continues to spread rumors about Silas Scratch as he leaves.